-The temperature and precipitation levels for the City of Riverside, the closest station with updated data, are shown below in Table 1.
-Table 1 shows that August is typically the warmest month and December is typically the coolest month.
+The temperature and precipitation levels for the City of Riverside, the closest station to the project site with updated data, are shown below in Table 1.
+Table 1 shows that August is typically the warmest month and January and December are typically the coolest months.
 Rainfall in the project area varies considerably in both time and space.
 Almost all the annual rainfall comes from the fringes of mid-latitude storms from late November to early April, with summers being almost completely dry.